MicrosoftDocs/data-integration/data-integration/vnet/high-availability-load-balancing.md

 ## High-availability and load balancing a cluster for a virtual network data gateway

 You can create high-availability clusters when creating a new virtual network data gateway.
 Having multiple gateways in the cluster ensures that your organization can access your data behind the virtual network and avoid a single point of failure when accessing on-premises data resources.
-A cluster with multiple gateways also allows for load balancing.
+A cluster with multiple gateways not only provides high-availability, but also provides load balancing functionality.
 The selection of a gateway during load balancing is random.

 ## How to create a cluster of multiple virtual network data gateways